Technician installing solar panels on roof

 Fact Checked Fact Checked

-With rooftop solar surging in popularity in recent years, there’s little debate over the benefits of harnessing the sun’s rays to help power your home and save on those dreaded energy bills.
-In saying that, there are so many factors to think about before installing solar at your property.
+With rooftop solar surging in popularity, there’s little debate over the benefits of harnessing the sun to power your home and save on those dreaded energy bills.
+In saying that, there are so many factors to think about before installing solar panels on your roof.

 Advertisement